spf13/cobra/README.md

 ## PreRun or PostRun Hooks

 It is possible to run functions before or after the main `Run` function of your command.
-The `PersistentPreRun` and `PreRun` functions will be executed before `Run`. `PersistendPostRun` and `PostRun` will be executed after `Run`.
+The `PersistentPreRun` and `PreRun` functions will be executed before `Run`. `PersistentPostRun` and `PostRun` will be executed after `Run`.
 The `Persistent*Run` functions will be inherrited by children if they do not declare their own.
 These function are run in the following order:

 - `PersistentPreRun`
 - `PreRun`
 - `Run`
 - `PostRun`
-- `PersistenPostRun`
+- `PersistentPostRun`

 And example of two commands which use all of these features is below.
 When the subcommand in executed it will run the root command's `PersistentPreRun` but not the root command's `PersistentPostRun`